 Other Steps to Take

-While some air conditioners can filter wildfire smoke, there are additional steps you can take to improve your home's indoor air quality:
+Some air conditioners can filter wildfire smoke, but there are additional steps you can take to improve your home's indoor air quality:

 Should You Run Your AC If It's Smoky Outside?
 Yes and No